Volscente/cheat_sheets/MLOps/MLflow/mlflow_docs.md

 It makes easy to track model's development and ensure re-usability and reproducibility of the code.
 In addition, it makes it easy to provision models into production and facilitate the re-training process.

+## Components
+- **Tracking** - It tracks experiments to record and compare parameters and results
+- **Projects** - It packages code to ensure reusability and reproducibility
+- **Models** - It provides a standard unit for packaging models
+- **Registry** - It is a central model store for model versioning and annotations

 ## Terminology
 ### Run
 A run is a collection of parameters, metrics, labels, and artifacts related to the training process of a machine learning model.